Please register for this recorded NAFC webinar.

 National Accounting and Finance Council (NAFC) members are eligible for an hour of CPE credit for attending this webinar.
-For details on the CPE and membership, contact Lonnie Edwards at email@example.com
+For details on the CPE and membership, contact Jenny Wieroniey at firstname.lastname@example.org.

 This is a "Group Internet Based" offering and no prerequisites are required.
 NAFC is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State Boards of accountancy have final authority on the acceptance of individual courses for CPE credit Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Ave North #700, Nashville, TN 37219.

 NOTICE: ATA webinars are strictly educational for our members, and are not press events.
 The information contained in this webinar is not intended for, nor should it be used in, the production, editing or creation of news or analysis pieces.
 Participants are also forbidden from using them as background for published materials, white papers or other communications.
 Therefore, the contents of this webinar are strictly embargoed and off the record.